-Indian Council of Agricultural Research (ICAR NEH Region), has been advancing agriculture and allied areas in the Northeast India.
+Indian Council of Agricultural Research (ICAR NEH Region), has been advancing agriculture and allied areas in Northeast India.
 The institute was set up to improve and develop a sustainable farming system in the region.
 It is now one of the biggest of its kind and has research centres across all Northeast states.

-The ICAR NEH headquarter in Umiam covers agriculture, horticulture, animal sciences, agricultural engineering, agro-forestry and fishery.
+The ICAR NEH headquarters in Umiam covers agriculture, horticulture, animal sciences, agricultural engineering, agro-forestry and fishery.
 Established in 1973, the institute has developed 56 crop varieties, 7 models of farming system, molecular diagnostic tools for plants and animal diseases.
 They have also introduced integrated farming systems and packages of practice for organic agriculture of 15 crops in the Northeast.

 Did you know?

-The idea to establish an ICAR Institute in the Northeast was initiated at a seminar on Research and Training Needs in Agriculture and Animal Husbandry of the North East Himalayan Region in 1973. source
+The idea to establish an ICAR Institute in the Northeast was initiated at a seminar on Research and Training Needs in Agriculture and Animal Husbandry of the North East Himalayan Region in 1973.

 Word from The Experts

 “Northeast India is blessed with natural resources and there is no shortage of water.
 We receive enough rainfall even during the winters.
-The farmers need to go back to the traditional farming system, where we get fresh air, clean water and more nutritious food for consumption”, Dr. S. V. Ngachan, Director ICAR NEH.
+The farmers need to go back to the traditional farming system, where we get fresh air, clean water and more nutritious food for consumption”, Dr S. V. Ngachan, Director ICAR NEH.

 “Achieving sustainable food production to feed the increasing population of the fragile land of the region is an enormous challenge.
-ICAR envisages a unit for agriculture, to ensure an effective and efficient use of knowledge and technology products, promoting innovative approaches and solutions aimed at improving human resource with right knowledge skills in the Northeast region,” he added.
+ICAR envisages a unit for agriculture, to ensure effective and efficient use of knowledge and technology products, promoting innovative approaches and solutions aimed at improving human resource with right knowledge skills in the Northeast region,” he added.

 How ICAR is Helping Farmers

 1. Megha Turmeric-1, a turmeric success story– ICAR NEH introduced a new variety of Turmeric, Megha -1 in Meghalaya.
 The turmeric was tested in the Ri-Bhoi district during 2013-14.
 It was developed through clonal assortment from the high curcumin Lakadong variety, resulting in better yield and reduced risk of leaf blotch and leaf spots.
 During the initial stage, eleven Self Help Groups (SHGs) and farmers from nine villages volunteered for the program.
-The result, a successful cloning of the famous Lakadong turmeric with curcumin content of more than 6.5%
+The result, successful cloning of the famous Lakadong turmeric with curcumin content of more than 6.5%

 2. Agricultural extension service – The need for a high-end skill-based institute for helping farmers led to the foundation of Krishi Vigyan Kendra.
 The experimental farms at KVK are used for innovative farming practices.
-They follow a simplistic principle of “Teaching by Doing” and “Learning by Doing” while utilizing their expertise for the helping farmers.
+They follow a simple principle of “Teaching by Doing” and “Learning by Doing” while utilizing their expertise for helping farmers.